The Transatlantic Transchromatic Homotopy Theory Conference

 Transchromatic phenomena appear in a variety of contexts.
 These include stable and unstable homotopy theory, higher category theory, topological field theories, and arithmetic geometry.
 The aim of the conference is to bring together people from all of these areas in order to understand the relationship between each others work and to further demystify the appearance of transchromatic patterns in such disparate areas.

-The conference will consist of 11 one hour long talks, four 30 minute long junior talks, and an open problems session.
+The conference will consist of 11 one hour long talks, seven 30 minute long junior talks, and an open problems session.

 - Andrew Baker (Glasgow)

 - Agnes Beaudry (Colorado)

 - Mark Behrens (Notre Dame)